 Neutrogena

 Hydroboost Water Gel -- hyaluronic acid gel-cream in a lightweight, oil-free formula.
-Absorbs instantly, non-comedogenic, and works for every skin type including oily.
+Absorbs instantly, non-comedogenic, and suits many skin types including oily.
 It doesn't add anti-aging ingredients but delivers pure, lasting hydration at around $20.

-Regenerist Micro-Sculpting Cream -- niacinamide + amino-peptide complex in a moisturizing cream that simultaneously hydrates and targets anti-aging.
-For most skin types, especially over 35, the Regenerist formula delivers more per dollar by combining hydration with proven anti-aging actives in one step.
+Regenerist Micro-Sculpting Cream -- niacinamide + amino-peptide complex in a moisturizing cream positioned for firmness and texture support.
+For many people, especially over 35, the Regenerist formula delivers more per dollar by combining hydration with a more treatment-oriented ingredient story in one step.

-Check Price on AmazonThe call: Olay Regenerist wins for most users because it delivers hydration AND anti-aging in one product.
-Neutrogena Hydroboost wins for oily and acne-prone skin that needs pure hydration without any anti-aging complexity.
+Check Price on AmazonThe call: Olay Regenerist wins for many users because it combines hydration with more treatment-oriented skincare positioning in one product.
+Neutrogena Hydroboost wins for oily and acne-prone skin that needs straightforward hydration without active-ingredient complexity.

 Round 2: Anti-Aging Serums